awesomemotive/wp-simple-pay-lite/stripe-checkout/README.txt

 == Description ==

-Add the highly optimized Stripe Checkout form to your site in a few simple steps.
+Add a highly optimized Stripe Checkout form overlay to your site in a few simple steps.

 Instead of spending time building your own checkout forms you can use Stripe's, which is continually tested for high conversion.